 What are the Three Types of Greek Columns?

-The three types of columns originated in Greece, which was a vital part of the structures in the ancient Greek civilization.
+These three types of columns originated in Greece, which was a vital part of the structures in the ancient Greek civilization.
 It all started roughly in 500 BC during the Classical era of architecture.
 During this period, the Classical order of architecture is the primary basis of ancient architects.
+These styles made a significant impact on various structures throughout history.
+Until today, the neoclassical style of Greek columns continues to be an influence on different structures all over the globe.

 These columns are commonly present in porches of a house, mansion, banks, memorials, schools, and many other buildings that have a classical style.
 Different architectural orders would best suit different structures, such as the Corinthian column would work best in high-class mansions and temples because of its sophisticated design.
 The Doric column looks beautiful in porches, entrance facades, and the like.
 Ionic columns are often used in high structures because of its tall characteristics.

 In this article, we will look into each Greek column type, what parts does a column have, and what are their attributes.
-Also, check out here if you need Diamond Painting Personalisiert expert professionals.

 Parts of a Column